myles-lewis/easylabel/cran-comments.md

 ## R CMD check results
 0 errors ✓ | 0 warnings ✓ | 0 notes ✓

+## Update
+This is an update to new version 0.2.1.
+In this version I have:

+* Added a new feature to plot Manhattan plots using a new function easyManhattan()

+* Improved stability in the shiny app

 ## Resubmission
 This is a resubmission.
 In this version I have: